 This is when Ronald, the Klingon-speaking IT guy, shows up.
-Now I will give the author credit for knowing her Trek and her Klingon… but like everything else… she has to ruin it by a.) making the guy perv on Mary in a definitely sexual harrassing way and b.) having the other characters belittle Ronald.
+Now I will give the author credit for knowing her Trek and her Klingon… but like everything else… she has to ruin it by a) making the guy perv on Mary in a definitely sexual harassing way and b) having the other characters belittle Ronald.

 Yes, there’s nerd shaming and fat shaming in the same sentence.
 That takes talent.

 They get a lead – the Trucking Company’s real estate lawyer.
 He’s like a male version of Mary.

 I’ll be honest.
 That’s a funny line.
 Also speaking as the child of two VERY neat obsessed people… you don’t get neat obsessed children.
 You get kids who hate cleaning and find new and unique ways to avoid having to clean.